 In CastIt there are multiple channels you can control, with multiple players running even the same channel.
 You need a way to monitor all of this activity and that is what I was aiming to rebuild with the task.
 The control panel was already built using react.
 Great.
 What else?
 CastIt is mainly built in PHP but the part I am calling and pinging for information is node.js.

 Some notes and ramblings.
 To reflect on Angular complexity.
 For example, animations do not seem like a great implementation by Angular – code syntax and results were way too difficult compared to yielded results – so in the end I abandoned using Angular animations.
-Similar situation is with pipes.
+The situation is similar with pipes.
 Pipes are used to manipulate and transform data.
 Pretty weird term for what is usually called filtering.
 Actually it takes in data as input and transforms it to a desired output.
 In my case I needed channels table to be able to be sortable.
 Should not be complex, right?

 Still we can say TypeScript is not there by default, so small advantage for Angular (in case you are into TypeScript as I am).
-I mean TypeScript is not 1st class citizen in vue.
+I mean, TypeScript is not a 1st class citizen in vue.
 My final impression is still that Angular is more modular than vue.
 I also learned that, while Angular has all the functionalities you need within its framework, routing, state management, http, its validation, animations, … basically has everything under its umbrella, on the other hand, with vue I had to use some additional 3rd party libraries.
 For example, you don’t have built-in http/ajax support.
 Instead axios library is suggested as a 3rd party implementation.
-Even though it looks cool that you have all when using Angular I could not find many downsides because of it.
+Even though it looks cool that you have it all when using Angular I could not find many downsides because of it.
 I can imagine it may cause some breaking changes over the time but Angular was prone to breaking changes within its sole framework too.

 Which is the chosen one?
 On one side you have Angular backed up by Google.
 Still vuejs seems lighter and faster, not supported by giants but still has some notable implementations like for wizzair, euronews, alibaba, baidu, facebook newsfeed.
-Later I found out that vue is supported by the chinese retail giant Alibaba.
+Later I found out that vue is supported by the Chinese retail giant Alibaba.
 Still, because Angular is powered by Google it has bigger influence on the job market.
 So if you consider to sell your expertise as a developer, Angular might be better option at the moment of writing this.